streamnative/examples/cloud/README.md

 # Overview

-This directory includes examples of how Pulsar CLI tools and Pulsar clients connect to a Pulsar cluster through OAuth2 or the token.
+This directory includes examples of how Pulsar CLI tools and Pulsar clients connect to a Pulsar cluster through OAuth2 or Token authentication plugin.

 **Note**

-> Currently, the Python and Node.js clients only support to connect to a cluster through the token.
-Other Pulsar CLI tools and Pulsar clients support to connect to a cluster either through Oauth2 or through the token.
+> Currently, the Python and Node.js clients only support to connect to a cluster through the Token authentication plugin.
+Other Pulsar CLI tools and Pulsar clients support to connect to a cluster through Oauth2 or Token authentication plugin.

 - Supported Pulsar CLI tools
   - [pulsarctl](https://github.com/streamnative/pulsar-examples/tree/master/cloud/pulsarctl)